 Bryon L. Grigsby ’90 returned to his alma mater and began his tenure as 16th president of Moravian College and Moravian Theological Seminary on July 1, 2013.
 During his first year, Grigsby led Moravian through a number of important initiatives that have improved and developed the academic programs, upgraded facilities, and greatly enhanced the technology infrastructure on campus.
 He also led the college in developing a five-year strategic plan.

 One of Grigsby’s first initiatives was to integrate technology into the classroom to enhance the learning experience for students and faculty.
 He developed a program to issue a MacBook Pro® laptop and an iPad® to all undergraduate students entering in the fall of 2014.
 The program facilitates the "classroom flip" model of learning in which students access online lectures and resources outside of class, allowing professors to spend more time working directly with students in the classroom.
 The college has also implemented a state-of the-art wireless mesh network that encourages a collaborative knowledge-sharing environment designed for interactive learning anywhere on campus.
+In the fall of 2018, Moravian was named an Apple Distinguished School.

 “Building Community” was the theme of Grigsby's inauguration, and he has been hard at work bringing this to life on campus.
 The college has enhanced its new-student orientation program, focusing on community, traditions, and campus engagement.
 It opened a new Center for Intercultural Advancement and Inclusion; initiated Winterfest, a festival featuring games, food, and a variety of activities for the campus community; and launched Hounds around the Grounds, which placed tables and chairs, outdoor games, and hammocks around campus.